0xSplits/specta/README.md

 This repository is the observability backend using the generated Golang code as defined by the [Specta Protos].
 The relevant components here are described by the `server` and `worker` packages.
-Amongst other things, Specta provides the real-time data for our infrastructure status dashboard.
+Amongst other things, Specta provides the real-time data for our infrastructure status dashboard as scraped by our [Alloy Setup].

 ![Specta Overview](.github/assets/Specta-Overview.svg)